-As at 31 December 2007, as a result of depreciation of revalued assets, revaluation reserve was reduced by LTL 1,080 thousand (2006: LTL 862 thousand), whereas the retained result for the year then ended was increased by the same amount.
-Revaluation reserve was also increased by the amount of LTL 201 thousand of deferred income tax as a result of deprecation of revalued assets.
+In 2008, as a result of depreciation of revalued assets, revaluation reserve was reduced by LTL 1,019 thousand (2007: LTL 1,080 thousand), whereas the retained result for the year then ended was increased by the same amount.
+Revaluation reserve was increased by the amount of LTL 145 thousand of deferred income tax as a result of deprecation of revalued assets and decreased by the amount of LTL 340 thousand of deferred income tax due to changes in tax rates.
 The above mentioned amounts were disclosed in the statement of changes in equity.